MicrosoftDocs/biztalk-docs/biztalk/technical-guides/preparing-the-disaster-recovery-biztalk-servers.md

 ms.topic: "article"
 ---
 # Preparing the Disaster Recovery BizTalk Servers
-Install [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] run-time servers at the disaster recovery site following the recommendations in [BizTalk Server 2010 Installation and Upgrade Guides](https://go.microsoft.com/fwlink/?LinkID=194815) (<https://go.microsoft.com/fwlink/?LinkID=194815>).
+Install [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] run-time servers at the disaster recovery site.
 Configure these [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] run-time servers using the BizTalk Configuration Wizard to join them to the production BizTalk group.
 When configuring the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] run-time servers at the disaster recovery site (including the disaster recovery Enterprise Single Sign-On Master Secret server) make sure to:

 - Select **No** to the question “Is this the master secret server?”